Learn How to Play Chess 101: Beginner’s Guide to Chess Rules & Chess Strategy

-For those learning how to play chess, it’s important to know the 2 special moves in chess.
+It’s important to know the 2 special moves in chess.
 There are 2 exceptions to the basic rules of how the chess pieces can move and capture.

 These 2 special moves are “castling” with the king and the rook, and a move known as “En passant”, involving the pawns.